The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Mean-field evolution in absence of self-propulsion ( )

 Note that we have distinguished between the sign of $c^*$ ($\pm$) and the sign of the square root of $m$ ($\mp$).
-This is intended to denote that each of those signs are to be chosen independently, giving 4 separate solutions.
-Now setting $m_2 = \pm c^* m_{\pm, \mp}$, taking care that the sign of $c^*$ chosen is the same as the one in the term $k \pm \sqrt{\alpha_+^2 - \alpha_-^2}$,
+This is for denoting that each signs can be chosen independently, hence giving 4 separate solutions.
+Now setting $m_2 = \pm c^* m_{\pm, \mp}$ and taking care that the sign of $c^*$ chosen is the same as the one in the term $k \pm \sqrt{\alpha_+^2 - \alpha_-^2}$, we obtain